 It is in the public interest that East Cambridgeshire District Council must process your application before it can be authorised.
 If you have not received a response within a reasonable period, please contact us.
 You can contact East Cambridgeshire District Council online here if you applied through the UK Welcomes service or use the contact details below.

-If you are an applicant or a third party, you should always contact us in the first instance if you have any queries, concerns or cause for complaint preferably in the form of a letter with proof of delivery.
+If you are an applicant or a third party, you should always contact customer services in the first instance if you have any queries, concerns or cause for complaint preferably in the form of a letter with proof of delivery.

 If you are not satisfied with the outcome and are located in the UK, Citizens Advice Consumer Service will give you advice.

 If you are from outside the UK, please contact the UK European Consumer Centre.

 There are no trade associations associated with a car boot authorisation.